filipdutescu/renamer.nvim/README.md

 - **References highlighting:** of the word to be renamed, using Neovim's LSP (see [References highlighting](#references-highlighting))
 - **Keymaps:** predefined keymaps to help you navigate and manipulate the popup
+- **LSP handler:** if you do not wish to use the UI offered by the plugin, you can still use the custom handler it has underneath to benefit from quickfix list population and addition of your own custom response handler or cursor setting at the end of the new word.

 ## Getting started